wp-plugins/testimonial-basics/readme.txt

 == Changelog ==

+= 4.0.5 =
+* forgot to include function to display the input form in code, was in another working copy

 = 4.0.4 =
 * fixed bug where wpautop was adding line breaks to rating html causing it to break
 * added function to display the input form in code